How to detect a proxy using header info

 However, there is some good news that may help us out a little; we can use third-party proxy lists to detect whether users are on a list of known proxies.
 While this may not help in every case, it should help reduce at least some of the extraneous traffic.

-The easiest approach is to use Abstract's interface to be able get geolocation information information about an IP address.
+The easiest approach is to use Abstract's interface to be able to get geolocation information about an IP address.
 It is extremely easy to use with jQuery.
 There are many parameters we can use to get the proxy information, as to whether a user's IP is coming through a proxy or VPN.

 This is just one of several pieces of info you can get from an IP address.
 All you need is the following code.
 Note that in this case we are only grabbing the ip_address and the security keys from the JSON feed in this API.
 All you need to be able to run this is a unique API key which you can get for free by signing up.